-The Board established an audit committee along with an investment and risk management committee in 2017.
-The members of the investment and risk management committee are Oladapo Abraham Afolabi, Robin Renee Sanders, Cornelius Semteye, Heather Onoh and Amobi Unanwa.
+During 2017, the Board established an audit committee along with an investment and risk management committee.
+The members of the investment and risk management committee are Oladapo Abraham Afolabi, Robin Renee Sanders, Heather Onoh (Mrs) and Amobi Unanwa.
 The members of the audit committee are Uwagbee Kennedy Uwaifiokun, Onoriode Odjegba and Liu Zhaolong.